 Microfinance over the years has been considered to be one of the most effective and flexible strategies in the fight against global poverty.
-It is said to be sustainable and can be implemented on the massive scale necessary to respond to urgent needs of those living on less than \$1 a day, the World's poorest (GHAMFIN, 2005).
 It has been seen to be promoting economic growth since loans given are supposedly used in investing in micro business.

 The aim of this study shall be to investigate the extent to which microfinance scheme have impacted positively or otherwise on their clients in the Agona East district and the Agona West municipality of the Central Region of Ghana.
-The issues at stake now is not about how many MFIs we have in Ghana or where they are found in Ghana, but it is about what they are supposed to do.
 The issue is, are these MFIs having any impact on the lives of people in the areas where they are operating?
 It is for this reason that this study is being undertaken.

-The problem then is to investigate the impact of microfinance on business performance and poverty alleviation of the poor people, especially women of these two districts engaged in small scale businesses.
-Agona East and West Districts are found in the Central Region of Ghana which is among the poorest Regions in the country.
+The problem then is to investigate the impact of microfinance on business performance of the poor people, especially women of these two districts engaged in small scale businesses.

-1.3.
-Objective Of The Study
+1.3 Objective Of The Study